sushiroll4093/clone/FAQ.md

 ### Can I contribute back?

 Sure!
-However, you will need to sign a Contributor License Agreement before we will pull your code in to Canvas.
+However, you will need to sign a Contributor License Agreement before we will pull your code into Canvas.

 ### Does Canvas support any extensions?